forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 This page describes how to change a Forseti Security deployment.
-Most changes to a deployment are usually to the deployment properties, such as the notification email address, instance type, or `src-path` when you want your deployment to run a certain version of Forseti Security.
+Most changes to a deployment are usually to the deployment properties, such as the instance type or `src-path` when you want your deployment to run a certain version of Forseti Security.
 To update your deployment, follow the process below:

   1. Edit `deploy-forseti.yaml` and update the values you want to change.
   1. Run the following update command: